 Travel Report: Banavie, Scotland.

-The settlement of Banavie, Scotland lies within the Lochaber region of The Highlands.
+The tiny settlement of Banavie in Scotland lies within the Lochaber region of The Highlands.
 Located just four miles from the town of Fort William and the walking trails of Britain’s highest mountain, Ben Nevis, Banavie is a great base from which to discover the region’s vast natural beauty.
 Furthermore, this little village even has a handful of delights itself.

 Just before trains pull into the station, they need to drop their speed to a crawling five miles per hour in order to cross the pretty, white Banavie Railway Swing Bridge.
 Built in 1901, the bridge lifts in order to let boats pass through Banavie along the Caledonian Canal.

 It does this in conjunction with Banavie Swing Bridge, which carries the A830 road towards Fort William.
 Whenever I head into the nearby village of Caol to the local supermarket, I have to cross both bridges.

 If there’s a boat sailing through, everyone has to wait.
 As a result, there’s usually a queue of cars on the road.
 There’ll also be a gathering of cyclists, hikers and curious tourists grabbing photos and videos of the bridges in action.